-Nationwide, hundreds of independent affiliate chapters of the Depression and Bipolar Support Alliance (DBSA) offer support groups to people living with depression and bipolar disorder.
+Nationwide, hundreds of independent affiliate chapters of the Depression and Bipolar Support Alliance (DBSA) offer many valuable resources for people living with depression and bipolar disorder including educational programs, outreach activities and support groups.
 DBSA support groups are peer-facilitated and provide others with the opportunity to find comfort and direction in a confidential and supportive setting.
 Additional services offered vary by chapter and depend upon the needs of the community served.
-Such services can include educational programs, newsletters, lending libraries, advocacy projects, and more.

 DBSA support groups